mingchungx/cardmaster/README.md

 ## Installation and Usage

-cardmaster is free to clone and use, with the following command, along with all nested submodules found in the "Backend" directory.
+cardmaster is free to clone and use, with the following command.
 ```
 git clone https://github.com/mingchungx/cardmaster.git
 ```

 We have a total of 4 submodules that contain the backend code and website for cardmaster.
-See here:
+Please see also here:

 [https://github.com/LukeWang2/cardmaster-backend.git](https://github.com/LukeWang2/cardmaster-backend.git)